zowe/zowe-explorer-vscode/packages/zowe-explorer-api/README.md

 Extensibility API for Zowe Explorer is part of the [Zowe Explorer monorepo on Github](https://github.com/zowe/zowe-explorer-vscode).
 You find the sources there in the `/packages/zowe-explorer-api` sub-folder.

-To file issues, use the [Zowe Explorer issue list](https://github.com/zowe/zowe-explorer-vscode/issues).
+To submit a bug report or enhancement request, open an issue in the [Zowe Explorer repository](https://github.com/zowe/zowe-explorer-vscode/issues).